GitVladlen/automated-parking-lot/README.md

 The Automated Parking Lot (APL) application, named `AutomatedParkingLotApp`, is designed to manage a parking lot with support for various vehicle types.
 It allows you to check available parking slots, park vehicles, and release vehicles with associated charges.
 The application provides a command-line interface for user interactions.

+## Assumptions

+The provided application is a simplified representation of a parking lot management system and may not cover all real-life parking lot complexities.
+The key assumptions include:

+- **Charge Calculation:** The application uses a simple mechanism to calculate charges based on parking duration for different vehicle types.
+In a real-world scenario, it may involve more complex pricing models, different tariffs for peak hours, or special event pricing.

+- **Parking Lot Capacity:** The parking lot has a limited capacity for each vehicle type, which is set at initialization.
+Real-world parking lots might have dynamic capacity management and tracking based on current occupancy.

+- **Error Handling:** The application demonstrates the use of exceptions to handle errors, such as exceeding vehicle capacity or invalid inputs.

+## High-Level Design Choices

+The application follows several high-level design choices to structure and manage the parking lot effectively.
+These choices include:

+- **Vehicle Hierarchy:** The application uses a hierarchy of vehicle classes (Car, Motorcycle, Bus) derived from a base Vehicle class.
+This hierarchy allows for extensibility, making it easier to add new vehicle types with specific behaviors in the future.

+- **Factory Pattern:** To create vehicles, the application uses a VehicleFactory interface.
+This design choice allows for the creation of different vehicle types without exposing the details of how each type is constructed.

+- **ParkingLot Class:** The ParkingLot class manages the parking lot's state, including parked vehicles, vehicle type capacities, and ticket-to-vehicle mapping.
+It uses mutexes for thread safety.

+- **Logger:** The application employs a Logger class to log various events, such as parking, releasing vehicles, and errors.
+It creates a `data.log` file and flushes it after application closure.
+This design choice provides a way to record activities and errors for monitoring and debugging.

+- **AutomatedParkingLotApp:** This class acts as the application's main entry point and handles user interaction through the console.
+It allows users to check available parking slots, park vehicles, release vehicles, and exit the application.

+- **Exception Handling:** The application uses custom exceptions like NegativeCapacityException and InvalidVehicleTypeException to handle errors gracefully.
+This approach makes it easier to identify and address issues.

+- **CMake and Visual Studio:** The build system is set up with CMake, and the application is designed to work with Visual Studio 2019 for ease of development.

+- **Google Test Integration:** The application includes a TestsAPL project that uses Google Test for unit testing.
+This ensures the reliability and correctness of the code.

 ## Getting Started

 ### Prerequisites